 Academic institutions generally run support centres for students with social, emotional, physical and learning disabilities.
-Traditional intervention programs in the centre are based on providing the assistance in the form of assistive technologies, private tutoring, meetings with counsellors, and workshops.
-Although the support provided benefited these students academically, and enabled them to better cope with the demands of academic studies, many students felt that the reliance on the support centre stressed their dependency on others and their disabilities.
-Moreover, many students expressed lack of confidence and anxiety that extended beyond the academic sphere and into their personal and social life as well.
-Thus, we searched for a new approach to assisting students with special needs that would enhance students’ self-confidence and independence.
-The support centre in the studied college initiated a peer-mentoring intervention program for students with special needs.
-Unlike the typical mentoring programs, in this program the mentors are students with special needs who provide assistance and mentor other students with special needs.
-Pairing of mentors and mentees is done such that mentors’ strengths compensate for the mentees’ difficulties.
-Namely, students with high scores (above 85) in their first year average are paired with students with learning disabilities (having been diagnosed with dyslexia, dysgraphia and dyscalculia.
-Students who at their interview with the mentors’ coordinator expressed resilience and an ability to contribute and support others are paired with students with a need of emotional assistance.
-Mentoring takes place twice a week and includes motivational and emotional support to emotional challenges the mentees tackle, as well as learning enhancement.
-The mentors themselves continue to receive support from the support center.
+Traditional intervention programs are based on providing assistance in the form of assistive technologies, private tutoring, meetings with counsellors, and workshops.
+Although the support provided has been shown to benefit these students academically, including enabling them to better cope with the demands of academic studies, many students have reported feeling that their reliance on the support centres highlights their dependency on others and their disabilities.
+Moreover, many students expressed feeling a lack of confidence and anxiety that extended beyond the academic sphere, and impacted their personal and social lives as well.
+Given these drawbacks, we searched for a new approach to assist students with special needs that would enhance their self-confidence and encourage their sense of independence.

-Research on the effects of mentoring has thus far concentrated on the mentees, however only a small number of studies have examined the effect of peer-mentoring on the well-being of the mentors themselves (Einat, 2017), and none have explored the issue among mentors who are students with special needs (physical, mental, emotional needs).
-This paper seeks to fill this void by providing an analysis of mentors’ narratives regarding the effect of mentoring on their academic success and their emotional and psychological well-being.
-Specifically, the study will explore the significance of mentoring to the self-rehabilitation of the mentors by exploring their mentoring experience and its effect on their dealing with challenges and hardships in their daily lives.
-Since one of the researchers is the coordinator of the support centre in the college, and as researchers of this project and while observing the progress of these students from the day they were admitted to College until the end of their studies, we witnessed the students’ personal transformation and improvement in different areas in life.
-Thus, the study attempts to suggest mentoring as an additional therapeutic tool when working with students with special needs.
+We examined one particular support centre which initiated a peer mentoring intervention program for students with special needs.
+Unlike typical mentoring programs, in this program the mentors themselves are students with special needs who provide assistance and mentoring to other students with special needs.

-Literature Review
+Indeed, research on the effects of mentoring has, thus far, overwhelmingly concentrated on mentees.
+However, a small number of studies have examined the effects of peer-mentoring on the well-being of the mentors themselves (Einat, 2017), but none have explored the question among mentors who are students with special needs (e.g., physical, mental, emotional needs).
+This paper seeks to fill this void by providing an analysis of mentors’ narratives regarding the effect of mentoring on their academic success, as well as their emotional and psychological well-being.
+Specifically, the study explores the significance of mentoring to the self-rehabilitation of the mentors by exploring their mentoring experience and its effect on their dealing with challenges and hardships in their daily lives.
+We suggest that providing students with special needs with the experience of mentoring can be incorporated into existing programs to improve these students’ adjustment to higher education institutions.

 Theoretical Background